Jklimczewski/cinema-app/README.md

 - everything written in Java, managed by Spring Boot and connected to `PostgreSQL` database
 - implementation of `Spring Boot security` in version 6
-- mapping from / to DTOs with the help of `MapStruct` library
+- mapping from / to DTOs with the help of [MapStruct](https://mapstruct.org/) library
-- amazingly looking Thymeleaf templates with the help of [Tailwind](https://tailwindcss.com/)
+- amazingly looking Thymeleaf templates thanks to [Tailwind](https://tailwindcss.com/)
 - and of course some good old `Lombok` annotations

 ## :star: Main features